Audenshaw School

-Audenshaw School is an all-boys secondary school in Audenshaw, Greater Manchester, England.
-Previously, the school was known as Audenshaw Grammar School.
-It opened to boys in 1932.
+Audenshaw School is an 11–16 all-boys secondary school in Audenshaw, Greater Manchester, England.
+Originally, the school was known as Audenshaw Grammar School when established, and it opened to boys on 29 July 1932 with an enrolment of 300 boys.
+By January 2025, 1,136 boys attended the school.

 History

+Audenshaw Grammar School for Boys

 On 29 July 1932, Audenshaw Grammar School for Boys was opened, providing facilities for 300 pupils.
 "The school officially opened on Saturday July 23rd at 3.00 pm when the contractors handed the keys to County Alderman J. T. Travis Clegg DL JP.
 The school remained open until 7:00 pm for inspection by the general public.
 On 13 September 1932, seventy-six boys walked through the gates of a brand new Grammar School on Hazel Street Audenshaw."

 The first Head Master was John Lord, who was in charge until 1953.
 He was followed by Ronald Porter, who had joined the school from Stretford Grammar School.
 Kenneth Exley became Headmaster in 1961, having previously been Headmaster at the Creighton School for Boys in Carlisle.

-In 1981, Graham Locke OBE succeeded Exley as Head Master.
-Locke was Head Master until his sudden death in 1994; the school's sports hall is named in his memory.
-Locke was later appointed to the Order of the British Empire for his role for services to education.

-Alan Crompton was Head Master from 1994 to 2005, whereupon he retired.
-Crompton had previously worked at Copley High School in Stalybridge.
-He was widely regarded as one of the most outstanding Head Masters of his generation.
-When Crompton retired he was succeeded by Stephen Turner, who joined the school having been Head at Golborne High School in Wigan – he retired in 2012.
-The current Head is Jeanette Saw was appointed in June 2013.